lkwd/prometheus-ecs-discovery/README.md

 * -config.filter-label (string): docker label (and optional value) to filter on "NAME_OF_LABEL[=VALUE]".
 * -config.port-label (string): Docker label to define the scrape port of the application (if missing an application won't be scraped) (default "PROMETHEUS_EXPORTER_PORT")
+* -config.drop-labels (string): Comma-separated string of labels to remove from the generated output.
+  (default "PROMETHEUS_EXPORTER_DROP_LABELS")

 ## Usage